 General Account.
-Moneys credited to the General Account may by used by AMP for any lawful purpose related to the Projects, including the transfer to any Subfund.
-To the extent moneys held in the Bond Subfund or Subordinate Obligations Subfund are insufficient to make required interest and principal payments, moneys in the General Account shall be used prior to any withdrawal from the Reserve and Contingency Subfund, Working Capital Account, Parity Common Reserve Account or Special Account Reserve, if any, to satisfy any deficiency.
+Moneys credited to the General Account may by used by AMP for any lawful purpose related to the Project, including the transfer to any Subfund.
+To the extent moneys held in the Bond Subfund or Subordinate Obligations Subfund are insufficient to make required interest and principal payments, moneys in the General Account shall be used prior to any withdrawal from the Reserve and Contingency Subfund, Working Capital Account, Parity Common Reserve Account or any Special Reserve Account, to satisfy any deficiency.